MingyuYang-Yale/DBiT-seq/Pre-processing/Extract-Barcode/README.md

 ```
 After running the script, you will find the output file in the output folder: **test.barcodes.fq.gz**

-A log file containing details number of barcode B and barcode B will also be generated in the output directory:
+A log file containing details number of barcode A and barcode B will also be generated in the output directory:

 <p><img src="https://github.com/MingyuYang-Yale/DBiT-seq/blob/master/Pre-processing/Extract-Barcode/stat.png" alt="foo bar" title="train &amp; tracks" /></p>